Shuichi Sato, Ph.D., ATC

 Office: Bourgeois Hall 134A, Email: firstname.lastname@example.org

-My research career began in the Analytical Chemistry lab where I investigated the solvent-solute interaction between organic solvent and organometalic complex using mathmatical models.
-Since I had moved to the US, my interest shifted toward biology/physiology and started learning skeletal muscle biology at Integrative Muscle Biology lab of Dr. Carson in the Univ. of South Carolina and had further research training at Dr. Kumar lab in the University of Louisville, School of Medicine.
+My research career began in the Analytical Chemistry lab where I investigated the solvent-solute interaction between organic solvent and organometalic complex using mathematical models.
+Since I moved to the US, my interest shifted toward biology/physiology in humans ending up working on research at Integrative Muscle Biology lab of Dr. Carson in the Univ. of South Carolina.
+After getting a terminal degree at the institution, I had further research training at Dr. Kumar lab in the University of Louisville, School of Medicine.

 Education & Training